ANCSLEEP BLOG

 Posted by Tyler Britton on Jun 20, 2019 9:07:49 AM

 Your circadian rhythm is your biological clock.
-It runs in the background of your brain and manages and regulates your cycle of sleep and wakefulness.
-It’s also known as your sleep wake cycle.
+It runs in the background of your brain, managing and regulating your cycle of sleep and wakefulness.
+It’s also known as your sleep-wake cycle.
 It’s an important term to understand when trying to understand how and why your body/brain operates the way it does – understanding which can be critical to getting a good night’s rest.

 Read More